For the love of…

-What a wank, I thought to myself, as if this is for realz.
+What a joke, I thought to myself, as if this is for realz.

-I felt this overwhelming urge that wouldn’t subside and finally gave into calling the local number, the following day.
+I felt this overwhelming urge that wouldn’t subside and finally gave into calling the local number.
 Can you come in next month for first round auditions?
 Ok, I said.
 Great – we will email you all the details.
 Within minutes I was off the phone with a date set to be in the studio.

-But as luck would have it or life had already planned, a producer pulled me from the crowd and told me I was going to be put through to the next round.
-You bet your patchy pink curved jacket there were fist pumps being thrown around.
+But as luck would have it or life had already planned, a producer plucked me from the crowd and told me I was going to be put through to the next round.
+You bet your patchy pink curvy jacket there were fist pumps being thrown around.

-The next stage of the audition was probably harder than the first, the level of information required was phenomenal but the live television audition, I found ok.
+The next stage of the audition was more tedious than the first, the level of information required was phenomenal but the live television audition, I found ok.

 Once that was done, I was free to go.
 Told to wait and see if the show contacted me to be a contestant.
 If I don’t hear anything, then I’m not required but expect to wait some years.
 The waiting game was now on.

 To my luck or maybe life had already planned, one month later – I received a call confirming my place on the show.
-One of the many requests as a contestant was that I wear something bright.
+One of the many requests as a contestant was to wear something bright.

 Bright?
 I hear you say.
 That’ll be easy, she doesn’t own anything else.

-SOO – rather than recylce something old, I thought to make a jacket from the tee pee fabric.
+SOO – rather than recycle an old outfit, I thought to make a jacket from the tee pee fabric.
 Why not make a jacket.
 A jacket with edge, a curved edge.